Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The conjectures of Lichtenbaum and of Bloch and Kato

-Next we recall that, by a standard `Herbrand Quotient' argument in Iwasawa theory (see, for example, \cite[Exer.
-13.12]{wash}), if a finitely generated $\Lambda$-module $N$ is such that $H_0(\Gamma,N)$ is finite, then $H^0(\Gamma, N)$ is both finite and of order at most $|H_0(\Gamma,N)|$.
-In addition, since $F'$ is totally imaginary, the argument of Schneider in \cite[\S6, Lem.
-1]{ps} (see also the discussion of Le Floc'h, Movahhedi and Nguyen Quang Do in \cite[just before Lem.
-1.2]{nqd}) shows that $H_0(\Gamma,X_\infty'(m-1))$ is naturally isomorphic to the `\'etale wild kernel'
+Next we recall that, by a standard `Herbrand Quotient' argument in Iwasawa theory (see, for example, \cite[Exer.~13.12]{wash}), if a finitely generated $\Lambda$-module $N$ is such that $H_0(\Gamma,N)$ is finite, then $H^0(\Gamma, N)$ is both finite and of order at most $|H_0(\Gamma,N)|$.
+In addition, since $F'$ is totally imaginary, the argument in \cite[\S6, Lem.~1]{ps} (see also the discussion in \cite[just before Lem.~1.2]{nqd}) shows that $H_0(\Gamma,X_\infty'(m-1))$ is naturally isomorphic to the `\'etale wild kernel'